radgrad/docusaurus2/docs/developers/deployment/howto/setup-digital-ocean-server-mup.md

   }
 };
 ```
-Note that there are several occurrences of the string “CHANGEME”.
+Note that there are several occurences of the string “CHANGEME”.
 This indicates the parts of the mup.js file that need to be configured for your application.
 You can edit these strings to be lower case, they are upper case only to make them stand out in the file.

 Note: that the “host” and "domains" values are just the domain name.
-For example, if your domain name is "radgrad-comp-eng.design", then the value of "host" and "domains" should be "radgrad-comp-eng.design".
+For example, if your domain name is "radgrad.dev", then the value of "host" and "domains" should be just "radgrad.dev".
 Do not include "https://" in these fields.

 However, the ROOT_URL includes the protocol.
-For example, if your domain name is "radgrad-comp-eng.design", then the value of ROOT_URL should be “https://radgrad-comp-eng.design”.
+For example, if your domain name is "radgrad.dev", then the value of ROOT_URL should be “https://radgrad.dev”.

 ## Configure app/.deploy/settings.js